-Unless permitted by USPS standards, an agency may not lend or provide penalty envelopes, cards, cartons, labels, meter stamps, or penalty mail stamps to any private person, concern, or organization.
+[1-27-13] Unless permitted by USPS standards, an agency may not lend or provide penalty envelopes, cards, cartons, labels, or meter stamps to any private person, concern, or organization.
 The use of these items for matter not relating exclusively to the business of the U.S. government is prohibited.